Skip to content

 Team Member

-Chioma Onuoha is an MS1 at UCSF and a recent graduate of Harvard University with a B.A. in Human Evolutionary Biology and Global Health.
+Chioma Onuoha is a Medical Student at UCSF and a recent graduate of Harvard University with a B.A. in Human Evolutionary Biology and Global Health.
 Previously, she worked as a research assistant at the Johns Hopkins Center for Health Equity.
 Chioma’s research interests include pregnancy complications, sexual and reproductive health, racial hypertension disparities, and global health work.
 Chioma is an aspiring physician and in her free time enjoys watching television and playing soccer.

 Twitter: @ChiomaOnuoha